-The heat output of your stove is regulated by means of 2 air inlets.
-The primary air supply, the air which passes through the shaking grate, is controlled by the bottom air control, while the secondary air supply, i.e. the air supplied to the fire across the glass window, is controlled by the air control slide under the ashlip.
+The heat output of your stove is regulated by means of the air inlets.
+The primary air supply, i.e. the air which passes through the shaking grate, is controlled by the bottom draft vent, while the secondary air supply, i.e. the air supplied to the fire across the glass window, is controlled by the top draft vent.
 The stove's rated heat output is 4.8 kW.
-The efficiency is 71%.
+The efficiency is 76%.

 Your new Morsø stove is EN-tested and recommended to be fired with wood.
-Your stove is intended for intermittent use.
+The stove is intended for intermittent use.